d3ska/d3ska.github.io/_posts/2023-05-12-best-practices-for-writing-effective-and-reliable-tests.md

 In the realm of software testing, readability and clarity are crucial elements.
 By breaking down tests into smaller, well-named methods and adhering to the Given-When-Then pattern, we significantly improve the readability and maintenance of our code.
 This pattern is very effective in breaking down the test into clear, understandable stages.
 The test itself becomes more focused, making it easier to understand the functionality that's being tested, the initial state, the operation being tested, and the expected outcome.

-However, the Given-When-Then approach is just one of many techniques we can use to improve our tests.
+However, the **Given-When-Then (Arrange-Act-Assert)** approach is just one of many techniques we can use to improve our tests.
 Other testing patterns and methodologies can provide additional clarity and efficiency, and they are worth considering as part of a robust testing strategy.
 Here are a few worth mentioning:

 * **Assertion Class**: This involves creating a separate class to handle assertions.
 This makes tests easier to read and allows for better reuse of common assertions.